top of page

 • Emotional confidence

-You do not need to be a rocket scientist to know that my employee noticed a visual confidence when she glanced at me.
-But what is physical or visual confidence?
+You don't need to be a rocket scientist to realize that my employee observed a visual confidence when she looked at me.
+But what exactly is physical or visual confidence?

 Visual confidence

-This type of confidence that others can see is the way you carry yourself.
-Visual confidence is influenced by the way you present yourself to others (and even yourself), whether intentionally or unintentionally.
-Ever heard of “first impressions”?
+Visual confidence, which others can observe, is reflected in how you carry yourself.
+It is shaped by how you present yourself to others and yourself, whether consciously or unconsciously.
+Have you ever heard of "first impressions"?

-The way you walk, the angle at which you uplift your posture, the type of clothes accessories and shoes you choose to wear, and even the color scheme you pick in your wardrobe...all of these composition factors put together the level of confidence you will imprint on others.
+The way you walk, the angle at which you hold your posture, the clothes, accessories, and shoes you select, and even the color scheme of your wardrobe—all these elements together contribute to the level of confidence you project to others.

-This is interesting to note because I remember one time in ballet class when my instructor explained to her students about her pet peeve of bun neatness.
-She noticed that when teaching younger age groups, the power of a neat bun affected focus and performance.
-Students who walked in her classroom with neatly brushed bun hairdos tend to be more focused in their performance in comparison to others with messier buns.
-Now, she may have seen this pattern in her classroom from pure coincidence...or is it?
+This is intriguing because I recall a time in ballet class when my instructor shared her pet peeve about the neatness of buns.
+She observed that with younger students, the neatness of a bun influenced focus and performance.
+Students who entered the classroom with neatly styled buns tended to be more focused in their performance compared to those with messier hair.
+Perhaps she noticed this pattern by coincidence...or did she?

-This is also true about my first story.
-The reason I demonstrated confidence in the moment of wet despair is because I CHOSE power accessories that influenced my demeanor.
+This also applies to my first story.
+I was able to exhibit confidence during a moment of wet despair because I selected empowering accessories that affected my demeanor.

 Mental confidence

-Let’s keep in mind that self-confidence is a process that involves how you think about yourself and others.
-It’s also how you go about handling challenges and uncertainties.
-Self-confidence is from within and it can be very private.
-But CONFIDENCE in general is visible to anyone who looks for it.
-It is that shiny jewel that everyone can see through a glass counter.
+Remember that self-confidence is a journey involving your perceptions of yourself and others.
+It also encompasses how you manage challenges and uncertainties.
+Self-confidence originates internally and can be quite personal.
+However, CONFIDENCE, in general, is noticeable to anyone who seeks it.
+It is like a bright jewel visible through a glass display.

-To build mental confidence, you need to reset your mind into processing that you CAN do it. whatever that “it” is.
-It’s important that you learn your internal trigger voice that instills self-doubt within you.
-The voice within you that says “NO you Can’t” is a drop of poison that taints your brain, infects your thought perception and weeds out through your pores.
-DO NOT give it power to grow within you.
+To build mental confidence, you need to reprogram your mind to believe that you CAN achieve whatever "it" is.
+It's crucial to identify the internal voice that causes self-doubt.
+The voice that tells you "no you can’t" is like a drop of poison, contaminating your thoughts and spreading negativity.
+Don't allow it to gain strength within you.

-If you are conscious of when that toxic inner voice tells you no, you can monitor it, find the triggers and overcome them.
-Your mind is a lot more resourceful than you think.
-Begin to TRUST it.
+By being aware of when that toxic inner voice says no, you can monitor it, identify the triggers, and overcome them.
+Your mind is far more resourceful than you realize.
+Start trusting it.

-When you expose yourself to an uncomfortable situation and stay there, your comfort zone shifts and you begin to adjust.
-The discomfort you initially felt will begin to subdue and become more normal to you.
-As your comfort zone shifts, you will begin to feel more comfortable in the situation you find yourself in and you will surprise yourself at how much farther you can push your limit.
+When you place yourself in an uncomfortable situation and remain there, your comfort zone begins to expand, and you start to adapt.
+The initial discomfort you felt will start to lessen and become more familiar to you.
+As your comfort zone expands, you'll find yourself feeling more at ease in the situation and be surprised at how much further you can push your limits.

-But what is scarier is the mental block I posed on myself about my ability to succeed in a new exercise, that is to exert physical confidence.
-Repeated experience of success molds confidence through mastery of a skill.
-When you have mastered a skill, whether it takes you a couple of minutes or years to develop, you have developed a competence that cannot be replaced or substituted.
-This is because mastering a skill takes dedication, drive, and discipline.
+However, what's even more intimidating is the mental barrier I impose on myself regarding my ability to succeed in a new exercise.
+Experiencing repeated success builds confidence through the mastery of a skill.
+Once you've mastered a skill, whether it takes minutes or years, you've developed a competence that cannot be replaced or substituted.
+This is because mastering a skill demands dedication, drive, and discipline.

-Mastering a competency blooms your confidence at an unconscious level.
-This confidence then manifests through your mental state because you know you can do the skill.
-Once manifested, not only will you have achieved mental confidence but physical confidence.
+Achieving mastery in a skill naturally boosts your confidence.
+This confidence then reflects in your mental state because you know you can perform the skill.
+Once this confidence is evident, you will have achieved not only mental confidence but also physical confidence.

 Physical confidence

-Physical confidence is your ability to perform physical challenges that requires you to push your body beyond your average doing.
+Physical confidence refers to your capability to tackle physical challenges that require you to push your body beyond its usual limits.

-At the gym, I exert physical confidence when I break limits within my own physical condition.
-A perfect example was my ability (once upon a time before having my daughter) to squat 200lbs of barbell weight in my back.
-With hip flexor issues, carpel tunnel and nerve cramping, it took lots of training and posture correction to get there.
-Of course, many people can go much higher than 200lbs but for me and my physical condition, this was a breakthrough.
+In the gym, I demonstrate physical confidence by surpassing the boundaries of my physical condition.
+A prime example was my ability (before having my daughter) to squat 200 pounds of barbell weight on my back.
+With issues like hip flexor problems, carpal tunnel, and nerve cramping, it required extensive training and posture correction to achieve this.
+While many people can lift much more than 200 pounds, for me and my physical condition, this was a significant achievement.

-Now, exerting yourself at the gym is just one example of physical confidence.
-I mention the gym because it is one experience many of us can relate to and also one that is easy to fall off the wagon when you are not in the right mental state to push through physical challenges.
+Exerting yourself at the gym is just one illustration of physical confidence.
+I mention the gym because it is an experience many of us can relate to, and it's easy to lose motivation when you're not mentally prepared to tackle physical challenges.

 Emotional confidence

-Emotional confidence is your ability to engage in intimate behaviors that involve self-risk, which can also generate potential fear or pain within you.
+Emotional confidence refers to your capacity to engage in intimate actions that involve personal risk, which may also evoke fear or pain within you.

-Remember the dedication and drive piece I mentioned earlier when building your mental confidence?
-To be dedicated and driven, you must have faith in yourself.
-I know it sounds like cliche but you must TRULY believe in yourself.
-This is the most difficult layer of confidence because it’s easier to focus on quick “fixes” rather than wholesome emotional adjustments.
+Recall the part about dedication and drive that I mentioned earlier when discussing how to build mental confidence?
+To be dedicated and driven, you need to have faith in yourself.
+Although it might sound like a cliché, you really must believe in yourself.
+This is the most challenging aspect of confidence because it’s easier to concentrate on quick “fixes” rather than comprehensive emotional changes.

-If you don’t have faith in yourself, it is easier to get stuck in uncomfortable situations and much harder to adjust your comfort zone.
-This is because discouragement begins to grow in your heart and mind, then bullies your drive at getting better.
+Without self-belief, it becomes easier to remain in uncomfortable situations and much harder to expand your comfort zone.
+This is because discouragement starts to take root in your heart and mind, undermining your motivation to improve.

-A powerful tool in building emotional confidence is accepting your current situation and letting yourself off the hook when outcomes don’t go as planned.
-It is okay if that happens!
+A crucial tool for developing emotional confidence is accepting your current circumstances and forgiving yourself when things don’t go as planned.
+It’s okay if that happens!

-Emotions impact your thinking, which then impact your physical choices and actions.
+Emotions influence your thoughts, which in turn impact your physical decisions and actions.

-When associating positive feelings to challenges or events, the stronger the association between your heart and thoughts.
-The more your heart and mind are in sync in a positive manner, positivity will manifest in physical choices and actions.
+When you connect positive feelings with challenges or events, the link between your heart and thoughts strengthens.
+The more positively your heart and mind align, the more positivity will appear in your physical decisions and actions.

 Conclusion